This page is designed to answer the following questions:

 All individuals have the right to make their own decisions (even unwise ones) and take risks.
 As a support worker, we should not tell an individual that they cannot do something or try to influence their decisions because of our beliefs and opinions.

-For example an individual with very limited physical movement may want to go to the local swimming baths despite not being able to swim.
+For example, an individual with very limited physical movement may want to go to the local swimming baths despite not being able to swim.
 By assessing the risks with their support worker, they identify that primary risk of drowning can be easily mitigated by ensuring they use a flotation device (life jacket) and having support staff with them at all times.
 The risk assessment process has supported the individual to pursue an activity they want to do whilst ensuring health and safety risks are reduced to an acceptable level.
 This is an example of a positive, person-centred risk assessment.

 Example question and answer